ndieckow/aoc2022/README.md

 **Time complexity:** Nothing special, $\mathcal O(n)$.

+## Day 12
+I read the problem statement, and thought to my self, "Ah, Dijkstra!".
+Well, I was wrong.
+While Dijkstra worked perfectly for part 1, it failed me on part 2.
+Python does not have a priority queue available, so the implementation was not as efficient as it could have been.
+I searched for all-source algorithms and implemented Floyd-Warshall, which was again stupid, because it runs in cubic time.
+What is the correct algorithm then?
+Breadth-first search.
+It only needs linear (or quadratic in a strongly connected graph) time.
+The reason it works is simply that the edges don't have weights.
+Using Dijkstra or Floyd-Warshall to find all-source shortest paths in an *unweighted* graph is like using a sledgehammer to crack a nut!

+**Time complexity:** $\mathcal O((RC)^2)$, where $R$ and $C$ are the number of rows and columns, respectively.

 ## Python's complexity
 A good reference for containers: https://wiki.python.org/moin/TimeComplexity
 * `len(x)` for some list (or even set) `x` is in $\mathcal O(1)$